Questions Occurring In the Math Section of COMPASS

 The COMPASS is a computer-adaptive college placement test.
 This test is untimed and helps the educators assist you in identifying the appropriate courses for you based on the abilities and skills you display in the test.
-The COMPASS test is given to incoming freshmen and it is an untraditional test as there is no "passing score" for it.
-Moreover, the COMPASS scores are used to understand the strong and weak areas of the students.
+The test is given to incoming freshmen and it is an untraditional test as there is no "passing score" for it.
+Moreover, the test scores are used to understand the strong and weak areas of the students.
 Basically, three domains are tested in this test.
 These are Reading, Writing and Math.
 The test identifies if the students are ready to take up college level entry courses or not.

 The COMPASS Math